What Is a Widget on a Website?

 How to Add Widgets to a Website

-Widgets are easy to add to a website.
-You don’t need prior knowledge in web development or any advanced coding skills to do it.
 If you’ve built your website through a powerful website builder, you may even be able to do it right there.
 However, if you want to add widgets that have more functionality and customizability, you can browse through Powr.io’s plug-in library to find just what you need.

-With just a few clicks and a couple of taps on your keyboard, you can add as many widgets that you need to create a better website—one that works to give users a better experience while helping you achieve your business goals.
+With just a few clicks and a couple of taps on your keyboard, you can add as many widgets as you need to create a better website—one that works to give users a better experience while helping you achieve your business goals.